Venquis7/variables-in-strings/README.md

 ```

 ## How to use:
 To replace a portion of your string with the value of a variable, surround it with percent signs.
-Then pass in the second argument the object with the name of the variable you want to you want to replace.
+Then pass in the second argument the object with the name of the variable you want to replace.

 ```
 import MagicString from '.';